cloudflare/authr/ts/README.md

 #### GET_RULES
 in order to establish an subject (also called "actor") in this system, this constant MUST be the key in an object that is assigned to a callable function. when the function is called, it must return an array of `Rule`s.

-the typescript interface defintion is this:
+the typescript interface definition is this:

 ```typescript
 interface ISubject {